yegor256/blog/_posts/2016/may/2016-05-24-who-is-project-manager.md

 other projects.
 Project sponsors need to _know_ whether the project is worth going forward or it's time to stop it and do something else.
 That's what they hire project managers for.
-This is the only reason of that millions of PMs existence&mdash;to _predict_ the future so that we were able to kill our projects before they kill us (read "eat all our resources").
+This is the only reason of that millions of PMs existence---to _predict_ the future so that we were able to kill our projects before they kill us (read "eat all our resources").

-You may ask&mdash;what about the **coordinating** part?
+You may ask---what about the **coordinating** part?
 What about [morning stand-ups]({% pst 2015/jan/2015-01-08-morning-standup-meetings %})?
 What about walking around the office and motivating all the [office slaves]({% pst 2015/oct/2015-10-06-how-to-be-good-office-slave %})